teremterem/MiniAgents/README.md

 5. **Q: How can I persist agent interactions?**
    A: MiniAgents provides built-in support for chat history management, including in-memory and Markdown-based persistence options.

+Q: How does MiniAgents handle errors in agents?
+A: Exceptions in agents are treated as messages and can be caught and handled by other agents in the chain.

+Q: Can I use MiniAgents with other LLM providers?
+A: Yes, the framework is designed to be extensible.
+You can create custom agents for other LLM providers by following the patterns used for OpenAI and Anthropic integrations.

+Q: How does token streaming work in MiniAgents?
+A: Token streaming is implemented using the `StreamedPromise` class, which allows for piece-by-piece consumption of LLM outputs.

+Q: Is MiniAgents suitable for production use?
+A: While MiniAgents is actively developed and used in various projects, it's always recommended to thoroughly test and evaluate the framework for your specific use case before deploying to production.

 ## Things to remember (for the developers of this framework)